gollumben/ImageCropper/README.md

 ```

 ## Usage
 When reloading your html file, a box with two buttons will appear in the top left corner of your image.
 One of the symbols allows to switch to edit mode, the other to select a new image.
 In edit mode, you can stretch your image by pulling the corners.
 Further you can use the '+' and '-' button to zoom it.
 Use the arrow to finish editing and the cross, to abort you changes.
+Use the mouse to move the image around.
+You can drag and drop new images into an images canvas to change the image.

 ## Save images
 To save the changes you made, you can use the provided 'imagecropperupload.php' file.
 To initiate the saving process, call the javascript function